NEWS from Sigma Rollers and Printing Rollers Industry worldwide.

 Understanding Flexo and Rotogravure Printing Rollers

-In the printing industry, "Flexo-Gravure" typically refers to rubber rollers designed for both flexographic (flexo) and gravure (also known as rotogravure or roto-gravure) printing processes.
-These are versatile components used in high-speed printing machines for applications like packaging, labels, and flexible materials.
+In the printing industry, “Flexo-Gravure” typically refers to rubber rollers designed for both flexographic (flexo) and gravure (rotogravure) printing processes.
+These are versatile components used in high-speed printing machines for packaging, labels, and flexible materials.
 Flexo printing is a relief-based method using flexible plates, while rotogravure is an intaglio process using engraved cylinders.
-The rollers in each system differ in design, materials, function, and performance characteristics to suit the unique demands of their respective processes.
-Below, I’ll outline the key differences, drawing from established printing technology principles.
+The rollers in each system differ in design, materials, function, and performance characteristics.
+Below are the key differences based on established printing technology principles.

 Key Differences in Roller Design and Function